MKEcoin/mkecoin-master/ANONYMITY_NETWORKS.md

 ### Inbound Connections

 Receiving anonymity connections is done through the option `--anonymous-inbound`.
-This option tells `monerod` the inbound address, network type, and max connections:
+This option tells `MKEcoind` the inbound address, network type, and max connections:

 > `--anonymous-inbound rveahdfho7wo4b2m.onion:28083,127.0.0.1:28083,25`
 > `--anonymous-inbound cmeua5767mz2q5jsaelk2rxhf67agrwuetaso5dzbenyzwlbkg2q.b32.i2p:5000,127.0.0.1:30000`

-which tells `monerod` that a max of 25 inbound Tor connections are being received at address "rveahdfho7wo4b2m.onion:28083" and forwarded to `monerod` localhost port 28083, and a default max I2P connections are being received at address "cmeua5767mz2q5jsaelk2rxhf67agrwuetaso5dzbenyzwlbkg2q.b32.i2p:5000" and forwarded to `monerod` localhost port 30000.
+which tells `MKEcoind` that a max of 25 inbound Tor connections are being received at address "rveahdfho7wo4b2m.onion:28083" and forwarded to `MKEcoind` localhost port 28083, and a default max I2P connections are being received at address "cmeua5767mz2q5jsaelk2rxhf67agrwuetaso5dzbenyzwlbkg2q.b32.i2p:5000" and forwarded to `MKEcoind` localhost port 30000.
 These addresses will be shared with outgoing peers, over the same network type, otherwise the peer will not be notified of the peer address by the proxy.

 ### Wallet RPC

-An anonymity network can be configured to forward incoming connections to a `monerod` RPC port - which is independent from the configuration for incoming P2P anonymity connections.
+An anonymity network can be configured to forward incoming connections to a `MKEcoind` RPC port - which is independent from the configuration for incoming P2P anonymity connections.
 The anonymity network (Tor/i2p) is [configured in the same manner](#configuration), except the localhost port must be the RPC port (typically 18081 for mainnet) instead of the p2p port:

-> HiddenServiceDir /var/lib/tor/data/monero
+> HiddenServiceDir /var/lib/tor/data/MKEcoin
 > HiddenServicePort 18081 127.0.0.1:18081

 Then the wallet will be configured to use a Tor/i2p address: